html5cat/html5cat.github.io/source/_posts/2014-04-11-laptop-sticker-standard.markdown

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-According to Twitter Analytics this tweet had "160x normal reach".
+According to Twitter Analytics this tweet had "160x normal reach" (*Update* 285x as of Apr.
+14).

 I think there are two forces at play here: